py3270/py3270/readme.rst

 Documentation
 --------------

-None.
-Read the code, its pretty self-explanatory  :)
+None, sorry.
+Read the code, its pretty simple & self-explanatory  :)

 More information on x3270/s3270 can be found at: